-It gives to marriage a significance that is as much exalted above the ordinary union as human life is higher than animal life.
+It gives to marriage a significance that is exalted as much above the ordinary union as human life is higher than animal life.

-In abstinence save for procreation, one

-propagates only, while in Karezza the building of character and spiritual growth is sought, at the same time the sexual functions are honored, refined and dignified.
-In this marriage there is no bondage for either man or woman; it is a result of the recognition of the spiritual nature of man, and in this recognition he is enabled to so order his life that he is master of conditions.
+In abstinence save for procreation, one propagates only, while Karezza conduces to the building of character and spiritual growth. and at the same time the sexual functions are honored, refined and dignified.
+In this marriage there is no bondage for either man or woman; it is a result of the recognition of the spiritual nature of man, and in this recognition he is enabled so to order his life that he is master of conditions.
 He causes the world of matter to serve him.
-He not only claims and appropriates the forces of nature, but in his new strength and power, in his knowledge of the all-potent spiritual forces, he breaks the bonds of supposed fleshly limitations.
-In the wisdom of spiritual knowledge, he acquires the conscious ability to divert into channels of effectiveness his entire nature, even his thoughts, aspirations and desires.
+He not only claims and appropriates the forces of nature, but in his new strength and power, in his knowledge of the all-potent spiritual forces. he breaks the bonds of supposed fleshly limitations.
+In the wisdom of spiritual knowledge, he acquires the conscious ability to divert his entire nature, his thoughts, aspirations and desires into channels of effectiveness.